blog atelier

 April, 2024

-When someone dies, eulogies often reference the dash – a representation of a life lived between the year of birth and the year of death.
+When someone dies, eulogies often reference the dash – a representation of life lived between the year of birth and the year of death.

 My Heart Leaps Up by William Wordsworth